The left has been the worst perpetrators.

 down in July (-38,000); the industry has shed 1.5 million jobs since

-.
+the start of the recession.
 Within professional and business services,

 employment in the temporary help industry edged down in July.
 While